Leading Economic Index: 10 Forward-Looking Indicators in One Composite

 Whichever combination of these factors most explains the 2024-25 episode, the implication for the LEI's ongoing reliability is significant.
 If the index has structural problems for the modern services-dominant US economy, future LEI signals will need to be interpreted with greater caution.
 The Conference Board has acknowledged the question and is reportedly conducting a methodological review.

-The Inflection of March 2026
+The 2026 Stabilisation

 The Live 2026 Recession-Monitoring Application